 - A lab coat and proper lab attire.
-Failure to do so will consist in subtraction of points (at least 1% per lab) and students will be sent home for the day.
-No exceptions! - Eye protection (safety glasses preferred, standard prescription eye glasses are not sufficient) must be worn all the times while in the lab, unless otherwise instructed.
-You may want to consider anti-fog safety glasses; the School has tested and recommends PyramexTM S2510ST with Ztek antifog, which can be found on Amazon. - A Sharpie permanent marker pen, preferably fine point (not extra fine or regular; avoid red) - ➤ A paper notebook with carbon or carbonless (see below)
+Failure to do so will consist in subtraction of points (at least 5% per lab) and students will be sent home for the day.
+No exceptions! - > Eye protection (safety glasses preferred, standard prescription eye glasses are not sufficient) must be worn all the times while in the lab, unless otherwise instructed. - ➤ A paper notebook with carbon or carbonless (see below)